Timothy Paul Jones: Family ministry

-Jones has criticized the practice of family-integrated church in which congregations eliminate all age-organized ministries.
+Despite his commitment to multigenerational churches, Jones has criticized the practice of family-integrated church in which congregations eliminate all age-organized ministries.
 His academic paper “Catechism Classes and Other Surprising Precedents for Age-Organized Ministry” examined sixteenth-century practices of age-organized discipleship and pointed out errors in the historical claims made by proponents of family-integrated ministry.
 Jones pioneered a model of family ministry known as “family-equipping ministry,” which prioritizes family discipleship while maintaining age-organized programs.
 This model is described in detail in his books Perspectives on Family Ministry and Family Ministry Field Guide.
 In an article in Christianity Today, Jones emphasized the church's responsibility to function as a family for single-parent households, commenting that, “in the New Testament, the people of God are formed into a new, covenant family, adopted from every tribe and language and people group.
 This doesn’t do away with the family formed in the covenant between a man and woman, but it re-situates it in the context of a greater family, where we’re called to become a family for one another."